leanphp/common-dev/README.md

 The HTML files will be generated in `build/docs` directory, which is configured via `destination` parameter in `apigen.yml`.

+#### PHPStan

+[PHPStan][115] is a PHP Static Analysis Tool.
+It focuses on finding errors in your code without actually running it.
+It catches whole classes of bugs even before you write tests for the code.

+`PHPStan` is run via console:

+    $ bin/phpstan analyse src tests

 #### PHPMD

 [PHPMD][120] (PHP Mess Detector) is a code optimizer, which scans your code for